Is vaping worse than smoking? Risks and benefits

 Health risks of vaping

-While vaping eliminates smoke and tar, it is not harmless.
-Some key risks include:- Nicotine addiction: Vaping still allows nicotine into your system, which is highly addictive and can make long-term quitting more difficult.
+- Nicotine addiction: Vaping still allows nicotine into your system, which is highly addictive and can make long-term quitting more difficult.

 - Lung irritation: Some users may experience cough, throat irritation, or shortness of breath, often called “vaper’s cough.”

-- Unknown long-term effects: Because vaping is relatively new, the full health impact of long-term vaping is unclear.
+- Unknown long-term effects: Because vaping is relatively new, the full health impact of long-term vaping is still unclear.

 - Chemical exposure: Vapour can contain substances like formaldehyde, propylene glycol, flavouring chemicals, and trace metals.